 - Soil: They prefer fast-draining, well-aerated potting mix.

-Lavender is everyone’s favorite natural potpourri!
-It’s also one of the good indoor plants that purify the air.
+Everyone’s favorite natural potpourri, Lavender is also one of the good indoor plants that purify the air.

 The French variety is the easiest to grow indoors (you’ll see the leaves are serrated).

 It is a great addition to any room, as it provides beautiful purple blooms and a relaxing smell.
 Literally, lavender has been proven to help calm people and provide relaxation!